The Creative Cello Workshop with Eugene Friesen July 13-16, 2017 Bellows Falls, Vermont

 Across all disciplines, collaboration is the new norm of creativity.
 To gain practice in collaborative work, we encourage participants to bring original music and sketches to the Workshop.
 We will play each other’s music and through the process of “workshopping,” we will discuss alternatives, work together, try new ideas and prepare pieces for public performance.

-SPECIAL OFFER: Extend your Vermont experience for private lessons with Eugene and/or attendance at the Creative Cello Summit, July 6-9, at Stone Spirit Farm..
+SPECIAL OFFER: Extend your Vermont experience with attendance at Arabic & Jazz, July 6-9, at Stone Spirit Farm..
 Discounted pricing for attending both workshops!
 Please submit Contact Form below for more information.

 "Eugene's workshop was the best pure music-making I have experienced in many years.
 His openness, depth of knowledge, and mastery of the cello led everyone to unlock doors to personal expression that will stay open for a long time.
 This weekend was a gift." -- Crispin Campbell, Cellist / Educator, Interlochen Arts Academy, Michigan